 During the lease term in Lebanon Church

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Lebanon Church, the renter must allow us to enter the rental property.
-Some solid reasons to go into rental property are to:
+During lease, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Lebanon Church, the tenant must allow us to enter the rental property.
+Some valid reasons to go into rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
 However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Lebanon Church.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good reference for rental investors in Lebanon Church
+a useful source for rental investors in Lebanon Church

-- Before you rent out your investment in Lebanon Church
+- Before you lease out your investment in Lebanon Church

 - Collections and evictions